OjeWilliams/WindowFunctions/codes/Over.md

 ```
 SELECT name, weight, AVG(weight) OVER (ORDER BY weight ROWS BETWEEN 1 PRECEDING AND 1 FOLLOWING) AS average_weight
 FROM cats ;

+OR
+--Using Window Clause

+SELECT name, weight, AVG(weight) OVER goat AS average_weight
+FROM cats
+WINDOW goat AS ( ORDER BY weight ROWS BETWEEN 1 PRECEDING AND 1 FOLLOWING) ;
 ```

 <br>